 - 2 star anise pods

-- 5 whole cloves – add a hint of earthy spice
+- 5 whole cloves

-- ½ orange, thinly sliced – adds a citrusy zing
+- ½ orange, thinly sliced

-- ½ lemon, thinly sliced – another layer of citrus
+- ½ lemon, thinly sliced

-- 4 teapigs spiced winter teabags – for spices and rooibos tea
+- 4 teapigs spiced winter teabags (for spices and rooibos tea)

-- Optional garnishes: orange or lemon zest, cinnamon sticks or fresh orange slices
+- optional garnishes: orange or lemon zest, cinnamon sticks or fresh orange slices

 instructions